parthh01/langchain-critique/README.md

 # langchain-critique

-This package contains the LangChain integration with Critique
+This package contains the LangChain integration with Critique, providing tools for grounded search, API design, and dynamic API interactions.

 ## Installation